moulbn/VIdeo-Game-Recommender/README.md

 2) download and launch the C++ builder tool Visual Studio installer

-3) dowload and run the preprocessing_baseline.ipynb file
+3) dowload and run the baseline_recommenders.ipynb file

-4) download and run the final_recommender.ipynb file

 In particular, the preprocessing file computes a quantitative "score" variable, conditioned on the time a player spent on their purchased game, or the fact that they